cheat-sheets/writing-cheat-sheet/README.md

 something.
 In the context of drugs or alcohol, "hooked" can also mean "addicted."
 24. **When it comes to something**.
 Regarding, with regard to, or concerning something.

+### 11. That's Putting the Cart before the Horse.

+1. **TO FILL SOMEONE IN ON SOMETHING**.
+To inform someone of something he or she missed.
+2. **To make it to an event**.
+To attend an event.
+3. **BOGGED DOWN**.
+Busy, involved in tedious details.
+4. **To hear something through the grapevine**.
+To learn of something through an unofficial channel.
+5. **To give someone the boot**.
+To make someone leave, to send someone away.
+Here it is used to mean "lay someone off."
+6. **To leap at the chance**.
+To be eager to do something, to be very willing to accept an opportunity.
+7. **Win-win, or a win-win situation**.
+A situation that is beneficial to everyone concerned.
+8. **To take on something**.
+To become responsible for something.
+To agree to a new responsibility.
+9. **Hold your horses**.
+Wait.
+Move more slowly.
+10. **To put the cart before the horse**.
+To do something out of logical order, to perform a step before its appropriate time.
+11. **To have your eye on someone**.
+To watch or examine someone closely.
+12. **To go south**.
+To go wrong.
+To end or stop because of problems.
+13. **To get something**.
+To understand something.
+14. **To cover your back**.
+To take steps that will protect you in the future.
+To be very shrewd and cautious in protecting yourself against being held responsible for potential problems.
+15. **To hit the nail on the head**.
+To identify the important issue or main point of a situation with precision.
+16. **Swamped**.
+Very busy.
+17. **To come through**.
+To happen, to materialize, to become a real event.
+18. **To fall on deaf ears**.
+To be pointless to mention, suggesting that the person you'd like to talk to won't care about your complaint, opinion, or problem.
+19. **To jump down someone's throat**.
+To overreact and attack someone verbally.
+20. **Cornered**.
+Threatened.
+Feeling as if you don't have many options left.
+21. **To go over someone's head**.
+To not confront someone about a problem, but instead bring it up with another person who is higher in authority.
+22. **To not hold your breath**.
+To not wait for something to happen with much hope.
+23. **To keep a low profile**.
+To do nothing that would draw attention to you or distinguish you from others.
+24. **Pink slip**.
+Notification that you've been fired.
+The full expression is "to get a pink slip."
+25. **Written in stone**.
+Fixed, firm, unchangeable.

+### 12. Like a Bat out of Hell

+1. **Fender bender**.
+A car accident that causes minimal damage, usually only to the front or back bumpers.
+2. **To barrel out of somewhere**.
+To leave somewhere very quickly, usually with little attention to your surroundings.
+Notice that you may also hear barrel up, barrel down, barrel along, barrel in, etc.
+3. **To ride someone's tail**.
+To follow someone at an uncomfortably close or dangerous distance.Notice that this expression doesn't necessarily have to be used for driving only.
+4. **To rubberneck**.
+To drive slowly past the scene of an accident while turning your neck to see what happened.
+5. **To speed up**.
+To accelerate.
+6. **To cut someone off**.
+To pass in front of someone very closely and prevent them from moving ahead.
+7. **To sideswipe someone**.
+To hit someone with the side edge of something.
+8. **To come up from behind**.
+To approach someone from behind.
+Notice that you can also say come up from the side, come up from below, etc.
+9. **Blind spot**.
+A part of someone's field of vision that is obstructed, so that things in this area cannot be seen.
+10. **To slam on the brakes**.
+To press the brake pedal in a car forcefully and suddenly.
+11. **To nail someone**.
+To hit or do damage to someone.
+12. **To pull over**.
+To drive one's car to the side of the road in order to stop.
+13. **To swap information**.
+To exchange names, phone numbers, license plate numbers, and insurance company information, especially after a car accident.
+14. **Like a bat out of hell**.
+Moving in a fast and almost crazy manner.
+15. **Hit and run**.
+A car accident where the person responsible for the accident leaves the scene before the police arrive.
+16. **To take off**.
+To leave quickly.
+17. **To be looking at**.
+To be in a position to expect something.
+18. **To track someone down**.
+To find someone by following clues.
+19. **To give someone a piece of your mind**.
+To give someone your opinion about him or her or something he or she has done.
+Usually it is a negative and harshly critical opinion.
+20. **To lose sleep over something**.
+To worry about something.
+To feel upset or guilty about something.
+21. **To take someone to the cleaners**.
+To fight for economic compensation until the other person has no more money left.
+22. **To count your chickens before they hatch**.
+To depend on a beneficial or positive future event as if it were certain, even though it may not happen.
+23. **To bark up the wrong tree**.
+To be seeking something from the wrong source.
+To be asking for something from a source that cannot or will not provide it.
+24. **To be caught up in something**.
+To be involved in something wrong, illegal, or unethical.
+25. **To total a car**.
+To inflict damages that, if repaired, would cost more than the value of the car.
+26. **To sit tight**.
+To wait, to be patient.

+### 13. It's a Steal!

+1. **To be in the market for something**.
+To want to buy something, to be looking to buy something.
+2. **To mull something over**.
+To think about something.
+To consider a situation.
+3. **To be a steal**.
+To be a great bargain.
+To get a lot of value for your money.
+4. **To go up**.
+To increase, to become higher or larger.
+5. **To go through the roof**.
+With reference to money, price, value, it means "to become very high."
+To have an extreme, angry reaction.
+6. **To be a drop in the bucket**.
+To be small in comparison to something else, to be a very small portion of some much larger total.
+7. **To clean up**.
+To make a very large profit, to make a lot of money.
+8. **To take your time doing something**.
+To not rush.
+To do something slowly and carefully.
+9. **To be burned**.
+To be betrayed, fooled, or hurt, especially after expecting a positive outcome.
+10. **To eye something up**.
+To look at, examine, or consider visually.
+11. **To chomp at the bit**.
+To be very anxious or eager to do something.
+12. **To strike while the iron's hot**.
+To take advantage of a favorable opportunity.
+13. **To talk something over**.
+To discuss carefully in order to come to a decision.
+14. **To make yourself scarce**.
+To leave, to move away from someone.
+Rude when said to someone else.
+15. **A dream come true**.
+Something wonderful, something so good it's as though it came out of a dream.
+16. **To keep in mind**.
+To remember.
+To consider.
+17. **To talk something up**.
+To praise something verbally.
+To speak highly of something or exaggerate its value.
+18. **A catch**.
+A drawback or negative quality that might not be obvious.
+In other contexts, "a catch" is a person who would be good to date.
+19. **To be hung up on something**.
+To find fault with something, to identify a weakness or a drawback in something.
+20. **At your fingertips**.
+Readily available.
+21. **To lose your shirt**.
+To become financially ruined.
+To lose a lot of money.
+22. **A crapshoot**.
+A chance or risk, named after the dice game.
+23. **Nest egg**.
+A sum of money saved up and set aside.

 ## Phrasal Verbs

 ### In/out